 The User shall be entitled to elect between providing Fuel Gas in kind for use of Contract Capacity, or to bear part of the Transporter`s costs for procurement of Fuel Gas from the Article 18.1.5 of this Network Code, which Transporter shall procure to enable to Users use of service in the Contracted Capacity.

-The election made by the User shall be valid for all Capacity Products it has contracted during the Gas Year.
+The election made by the User shall be valid for all Standard Capacity Products it has contracted during the Gas Year.
 In the event that User opts to deliver to the Transporter Fuel Gas in-kind, it is User`s responsibility to include and specifically indicate in its Nomination or Renomination, the appropriate amount of Natural Gas for Transporter for Fuel Gas.

 The transfer of the Title to the Gas in respect to Fuel Gas provided in-kind shall occur on VTP, and in case that the User if foreign legal entity, transfer of the Title to the Gas in respect to Fuel Gas shall occur on Entry Point Kirevo/Zaječar.

-Transporter shall obtain Fuel Gas free of charge, while User who procures to the Transporter Fuel Gas in kind shall bear all connected costs (including transporting costs to the VTP) and all taxes, fees and duties.
+Transporter shall obtain Fuel Gas free of charge, while User who procures to the Transporter Fuel Gas in kind shall bear all connected costs (including transporting costs to the VTP) and all taxes, fees and duties, whereby the delivery of Fuel Gas in kind does not affect the Contracted Capacity.

-Transporter shall procure Fuel Gas not provided in-kind via public tender before the start of Gas Year on the principles of minimal costs and non-discrimination.
-Transporter shall organize the public tender for purchasing Fuel Gas for a period of one (1) Gas Year and publish it on its website.
+Transporter shall procure Fuel Gas not provided in-kind via tender before the start of Gas Year on the principles of minimal costs and non-discrimination.
+Transporter shall organize the tender for purchasing Fuel Gas for a period of one (1) Gas Year and publicly announces it on its website.
 Place of delivery of Fuel Gas to the Transporter is at VTP.

 Determination of Necessary Quantities of Fuel Gas